tentacode/tentacode.dev/resources/posts/20160703_easy-charting-with-metabase.md

 # Easy charting with Metabase

-Hello there!
-Yes, I know It's been ages since I wrote anything here.
-Who are you?
-The internet police? 😱 LEAVE ME ALONE.

-Anyway, we've been really busy with [Netcats](http://netcats.com/)!
-These past monthes we've made a brand new iPhone application for [Diwi](https://diwi.com) (dating app in French only, but do take a look!), and as we did a cool start with more than 2K active users in two weeks, we needed insights about who our users are and how they use the app: **basically we needed pie charts**.
+These past few monthes we've made a brand new iPhone application for [Diwi](https://diwi.com) (dating app in French only, but do take a look!), and as we did a cool start with more than 2K active users in two weeks, we needed insights about who our users are and how they use the app: **basically we needed pie charts**.

 ## The do it yourself option